Learn More About How to Treat Urinary Incontinence

-Depending on the reasons for your urinary incontinence, Dr. Sultan may recommend nonsurgical vaginal regeneration with Platelet Rich Plasma (PRP) Therapy.
-PRP Therapy for vaginal tissue regeneration works by injecting your body’s own platelets into the upper wall of the vagina and clitoris, which triggers the growth of new tissues, promoting collagen and elastin production inside the vagina and around the clitoris.
+Depending on the reasons for your urinary incontinence, Dr. Sultan may recommend nonsurgical vaginal regeneration with Platelet Rich Plasma (PRP).
+PRP for vaginal tissue regeneration works by injecting your body’s own platelets into the upper wall of the vagina and clitoris, which triggers the growth of new tissues, promoting collagen and elastin production inside the vagina and around the clitoris.
 This expansion due to tissue thickening can lead to less urinary incontinence.

-PRP therapy for vaginal regeneration is safe and conducted on an as-needed basis, but patients find the results last from six months to one year.
+PRP for vaginal regeneration is safe and conducted on an as-needed basis, but patients find the results last from six months to one year.
 Most people report minimal discomfort with the use of topical anesthesia or ice to numb the area before the injections.
 After the procedure, patients usually do not experience any pain.

 Another possible treatment option for urinary incontinence is diVa® laser therapy, which uses Hybrid Laser Technology to regenerate vaginal tissues.
 Patients receiving diVa® laser therapy often report that it helps to control urinary incontinence along with addressing other intimate challenges such as decreased lubrication.